jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/rna-seq-wes-data-analysis-day1.md

 The output of RNA-Seq alignment is a file that lists the location and quality of each read which can be used for downstream analysis e.g. gene expression quatification and differential gene expression analysis etc.

->:bulb: Commonly Used Alignment Tools
+> Commonly Used Alignment Tools

 |Alignment Tool Name| Description|
 | ----------- | ------------------------------------ |